The Wessex Digital Marketing Guide

 What digital marketing all boils down to is managing a company’s online presence.
 This will typically include the company’s web site page and social media pages.
 Incorporated in to this will be all internet-based marketing activity, such as social media marketing (including influencer marketing), online and email direct-marketing, search engine optimisation (SEO), pay-per-click (PPC) or search engine marketing (SEM) ad campaigns, e-commerce, and any mutually beneficial co-operation with other web sites.
 Digital marketing also includes non-internet based marketing channels that provide digital media, for example, TV and mobile phone technology (SMS/MMS, call back, on-hold ring tones).
 There is no need per se for digital marketing to be separated out from a company’s marketing department but it does require a very specialised expertise and understanding of digital market dynamics to be successful.

-Digital Market Research
+Digital Marketing Guide To Research

 When it comes to market research we have some great tools available.
 Leading the way is Google Analytics.
 This is the tool we use to keep an eye on your campaign to make sure everything is on target.
 We’ve prepared this guide on digital marketing research for you to get more information on how we can use Google Analytics to help you further your marketing aims and maximise your ROI.